tolliverdani/tolliverdani/README.md

   - Designed the app using the Model-View-Controller (MVC) architecture
   - Implemented graphics, animation, and GUI controls (play, pause, remove shapes)

-Below is a list of my favorite courses taken so far:
+## Favorite Courses (so far)
 - Web Development (in progress) - CSS/HTML & JavaScript & React
-- Fundamentals of Software Engineering - C++
 - Mobile App Development - Android/Java
 - Database Management Systems - SQL & R
 - Object-Oriented Design - Java

-In the coming months I plan on contributing to open source projects, and adding more side projects to my portfolio.
-Hit me up if you'd like to collaborate on anything.
+In the coming months I plan on contributing to open source projects, and adding more side projects to my portfolio so hit me up if you'd like to collaborate on anything.

 <!---
 tolliverdani/tolliverdani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.